adgellida/ubunsys/README.md

 **This is a very dangerous app, if you don't know what you are touching or how to fix it, don't do it.
 This software is for testing and knowledge purposes.
 It's unstable software.**

-Built with Qt 5.2.1 for compatibility.
+It uses this Qt version for maximum compatibility on ancient repos.

 This is a GUI for these scripts [ubuntupackages](https://github.com/adgellida/ubuntupackages) and [ubuntuScripts](https://github.com/adgellida/ubuntuScripts).